 The Gillen family tells their story of what brought them to Children’s and how therapy dogs inspired them to advocate on behalf of all kids.

-Contacting legislators is a great way to encourage action on an issue that matters to you.
-On the state level, if a legislator receives even five unique messages on a certain subject, his/her attention is raised.
-Every communication truly counts!
+Contacting your legislators is an important way to encourage action on an issue that matters to you.
+At the state level, if a legislator receives even five unique messages on a certain subject, his/her attention is raised.
+Every communication truly counts.

 - Identify the policy proposal you wish to talk about by the bill’s name and number if possible.

-- Briefly state your position, tell your personal story, and how you wish your legislator to vote.
+- Briefly state your position on the bill or issue, tell your personal story and how you wish your legislator to vote.

-- If your legislator requests additional information, refer them to the Children's Advocacy and Health Policy department and call a supporting organization to get the information and follow up by sending it to your legislator as soon as possible.
+- If your legislator requests additional information, refer them to the Children’s Advocacy and Health Policy department and call us to get the information.
+Follow up by sending information to your legislator as soon as possible.